 A medial epicondylitis can be reliably diagnosed by your doctor or physiotherapist by taking a history of your condition.
 In some circumstances it may be necessary to conduct a physical examination but this is usually not necessary.

 The main feature is usually pain directly over the tendon when contracting the forearm muscles (when gripping or resisting wrist flexion).
-X-rays or other scans are not routinely required.

 It can be managed very effectively by adhering to the following advice and exercise routine.

 Modifying aggravating activities.
 If there are some particularly stressful tasks such as golf or DIY which seem to be aggravating your symptoms, then the common flexor tendon may need 4-6 weeks of relative rest initially to settle symptoms while you work on strengthening the wrist flexor muscles in the forearm and the common flexor tendon (see below):